onugi97/Coursera-Cleanign-Data-Assignment/codebook.md

 ## CodeBook
-This defines the variables used in the calculation of the tidy data set in the run_analysis.r script.
-Details of the raw data set can be found in the file features.txt in the downloaded file.
-The are 68 columns.
-Columns 1 and 2 are factors (subject and activity) and 3-68 are measurements (measurements have been normalized so they are unitless).
+This code book lists the names of variables used in the run_analysis.r file to create a tidy data (tidyData.txt).
+Details on the raw data sets can be found in the features.txt file in the downloaded file.
+The tidy data contain total 68 columns.
+The 1st and 2nd columns ('subject' and 'activity') are factor variables, and the ramaing variables in the column 3-68 are measurements which were normalized).

 * subject
 * activity